diffpy/diffpy.github.io/products/diffpycmi/install.rst

 .. highlight:: bash

-DiffPy.CMI installation from sources
+|diffpycmi| installation from sources
 ====================================

-Downloaded the most recent `DiffPy.CMI tarball
+Downloaded the most recent `diffpy.cmi tarball
 <https://github.com/diffpy/diffpy-release/releases/latest>`__
 and follow the steps below.

 1 Install system software
 ------------------------------------------------------------------------

-DiffPy.CMI requires the :ref:`system software dependencies <dependencies>` which can be installed from command line using a suitable package manager.
+|diffpycmi| requires the :ref:`system software dependencies <dependencies>`
+which can be installed from command line using a suitable package manager.
 Here are installation commands for several supported systems.